East Quad on the Coe Campus

 • More than over 6,000 pounds (greater than 3 tons) of computer and network equipment are recycled each year.
 All of Coe's outdated technology is recycled by a licensed company that disposes of monitors, printers, computers and network equipment in an environmentally safe way.

-• 2022&2024CR2ZW.PNGCoe joined more than 200 colleges and universities in the Campus Race to Zero Waste challenge with the National Wildlife Federation and won first place for per capita recycling among small colleges in 2022.
-Kohawks recycled 35.46 pounds per person.
-To learn more about the 2021 contest, now titled Campus Race to Zero Waste, visit www.recyclemania.org.
-In 2023, Coe won second place in the challenge, increasing its per capita recycling to 36.45 pounds.
-In 2024, Coe won second place again, increasing its per capita recycling to 44.69 pounds.
+• Coe joined more than 200 colleges and universities in the Campus Race to Zero Waste challenge with the National Wildlife Federation and won first place for per capita recycling among small colleges in 2022.
+In 2023-2025 Coe won second place in the challenge, increasing per capita recycling to more than 44 pounds.

 Water